The History of Blogging: How Blogging Has Evolved Since 1994

 Companies experimented with different ways to resolve this issue and created separate sites for mobiles for a short period.

 The answer was responsive design.
-In 2015, Google declared that websites which didn’t have a mobile-friendly version would be penalized.
+In 2015, Google declared that websites that didn’t have a mobile-friendly version would be penalized by the search engine.
+This improvement in design required the parallel development of new search engine optimization (SEO) techniques within the blogging world.

 2012: Medium was founded, as well as LinkedIn’s influencer blogging platform (Pulse)

-The modern era of blogging was marked by 2012, when Medium was founded, which remains one of the biggest blogging platforms for amateur writers to this day.
+The modern era of blogging was marked in 2012, when Medium was founded, which remains one of the biggest blogging platforms for amateur writers to this day.

-It was also the time when LinkedIn launched its influencer blogging platform, Pulse.
+It was also the time when LinkedIn launched its influencer blogging platform called Pulse.

 2016: The .blog Domain is launched by WordPress